 The contract lifecycle involves several stages that are absolutely essential to the successful execution of a contract.
 Contract management software supports the smooth transition of contracts from stage to stage, ensuring they are routed to the right person at the right time.
 Let’s review the key stages of the contract lifecycle.

+Records management is one of the less commonly discussed stages of the contract lifecycle.
 During records management, contract managers will continue to oversee every contract, ensuring that terms and obligations are followed and that the contracts maintain secure storage (leveraging features like SharePoint Backup and SharePoint Restore.)
-Records management is essential to continually monitoring the compliance of your contracts and contract procedures.
+Records management is essential to continually monitor the compliance of your contracts and contract procedures.
+For constant security of your data and to gain confidence in your contracting processes, it’s essential to adopt contract lifecycle management services that prioritize data security.

 The number one way to take your business’s contract management to the next level is by adopting a contract management software solution.
 According to World Commerce and Contracting, companies that adopt a contract lifecycle management system can experience up to a 9% improvement in revenue annually.

-Now, let’s take a look at the ways that contract lifecycle management software can improve your contract lifecycle management.
+Now, let’s take a look at the ways how automated software can help.

 Use a cloud-secure centralized repository to keep all of your contracts and associated documents in a single location, accessible only to authorized users around the clock.
 Your repository makes it remarkably easy to securely manage, store, and retrieve contracts at the times you need them most.
 No need to stress about losing contracts in filing cabinets or shared drives – your digital repository keeps everything safe in one spot.
 This means you’ll cut down on contract misplacement, tampering, and data loss.
 We suggest leveraging a SharePoint-based contract repository.